The ego forms protective mechanisms to prevent life from moving beyond control and outside of linear change:

 All three of the stages of linear change use the method of perpetuating the illusion of identity by defining what we are not.
 It says, "I am not this, therefore I must be that".

 Transformation eliminates the "obsolete", measuring it by what we are not.
 Transmutation increases one part of existence that it deems "worthy", at the expense of a part of existence it deems "unworthy".
 Transfiguration lifts us "above" the level of life we had been expressing by believing it to not represent "who we are".

 From The Lemurian Science of Compassion by the Seer Almine (2014).
-The third, and hitherto unpublished, part of the trilogy.
+The third, unpublished, part of the trilogy.